instana/synthetic-synctl/README.md

 chmod +x synctl && sudo cp synctl /usr/local/bin/synctl
 ```

-**Note** To upgrade synctl to new version, download new synctl and overwrite the file `/usr/local/bin/synctl`.
+**Note:** To upgrade synctl to new version, download new synctl and overwrite the file `/usr/local/bin/synctl`.

 ### Windows